agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 Like above, use WordPad to view the PHYLIP format file (*Downloads -> seqdump.txt.phy*) to see how the data are organized.

-* Remove any extra lines at the end of the file.
-* Ensure there is a single space between taxon names and their sequence.

 <a name="raxml"></a>
 ## Generating a Maximum Likelihood Phylogenetic Tree